idia640/presentations/week08/PITCHME.md

 Today we're going to focus on the relation between linguistic patterns and design patterns.

-- F2F conversation the most natural means of interaction
+- F2F conversation is the most natural means of interaction
-- Until now, we've looked at decision-making as a discrete action, but interaction is continuous
+- Until now, we've looked at decision-making as a discrete action, but interaction is continuous.
+And we've also only considered decision-making from the context of a single person.
+But conversational acts require interaction and, generally, with more than one person.
+(An exception to this is self-talk).
-- Conversation gives insight into how we organize, or package, information for comprehension, and how we exchange thoughts (much more than just information)
+- Conversation gives insight into how we organize, or package, information for comprehension, and how we exchange thoughts; we do so for much more than just information exchange.
-- Conversations move through time, but there are devices for using the physical and mental environment to make some objects more salient
+- Conversations move through time, but there are devices for using the physical and mental environment to make some objects more salient.
 - Conversation also gives insight into natural processes in error prevention, detection, and repair
 - Finally, we will look at both macro-interactions and micro-interactions.
 Interaction viewed from both perspectives are important to design.